4 Tips for Fun and Engaging Activities for Alzheimer’s and Dementia

 2. Stay flexible

-When choosing a time of day for mentally engaging activities, take into account their typical energy levels.
+When choosing a time of day for mentally engaging activities, consider your typical energy levels.

 Each person is different, but many older adults are more alert and focused in the morning.